nats-io/nats-general/architecture/ARCHITECTURE.md

 ## Streaming client design and architecture

- The [NATS streaming protocol](http://nats.io/documentation/streaming/nats-streaming-protocol/) is more complex, requiring a number of fields.
-Because of this, it is a binary protocol atop core NATS implemented through [Protobuf](https://github.com/google/protobuf).
-While NATS streaming clients use a different API, because they sit atop NATS all of the features found in core NATS are available.
+ The [NATS streaming protocol](http://nats.io/documentation/streaming/nats-streaming-protocol/) is more complex, as it requires a larger number of fields in the internal protocol messages.
+Because of this, it has been implemented as a binary protocol atop core NATS utlilizing [protobuf](https://github.com/google/protobuf) for serialization.
+While NATS streaming clients use *a different client API*, because they sit atop NATS, many of the of the features found in core NATS are availableto NATS streaming clients.
+However, streaming messages and core NATS messages are not interchangable.

  All officially supported clients provide the following:

-  - Allow a logical streaming connection to be established with the NATS streaming server.
-This allow passing a core NATS connection in order to add TLS, credentials, etc.
+  - A logical streaming connection with the NATS streaming server over core NATS.
   - Publishing of Messages
   - Subscribing to subjects to receive messages, supporting the various subscription options found [here](https://github.com/nats-io/go-nats-streaming#subscription-start-ie-replay-options), as well as [durable subscription](https://github.com/nats-io/go-nats-streaming#durable-subscriptions) support.
   - Queue group subscriptions.